Engineers-in-Action Speaker Series & Events

 Engineering Mock Interviews

-The Engineering Mock Interview Days take place in September and January and offer students the opportunity to practice their interview skills with industry recruiters and engineering managers.
+Imagine training for an interview with the actual company you want to work with.
+The Engineering Mock Interview Sessions take place in September and January and offer students the chance to practice their interview skills and receive first-hand feedback from industry recruiters and engineering managers.

 Advance sign-up (through myFuture) is required.
 Announcements are sent out in early September and early January.